 3. Seven Sisters Falls

 The Seven Sisters Falls is a magnificent set of seven waterfalls in Meghalaya that cascade side-by-side over limestone cliffs.
-Best seen during the monsoon, these falls form a giant white veil across the mountainside.
-The Seven sisters falls situated in Mawsmai village, the falls offer panoramic views of the valley and cliffs, especially during sunset.
+This fall is best seen during the monsoon, as it forms a giant white veil across the mountainside.
+Situated in Mawsmai village, the falls offer panoramic views of the valley and cliffs, especially during sunset.

 4. Dainthlen Falls